Modelling the Blackburn Skua and Roc - Notes for modellers

 SPECIAL HOBBY 1/72 - 2009/10

 Special Hobby then in 2009/10 followed up their 1/48 scale release with a version in 1/72 scale.
 Like the 1/48 scale version it was released in two versions, "Silver Wings" and "Norwegian Campaign", each version uses the same box-art as the 1/48 scale version.
 Again it builds into an excellent representation of the Skua.
-Special Hobby have taken the opportunity to fix all of the major issues with the 1/48 version, the bomb recess is further forward and of the right profile, the bomb crutch is correct, and the main undercarriage doors are also correct for the Skua.
+Special Hobby have taken the opportunity to fix all of the issues with the 1/48 version, the bomb recess is further forward and of the right profile, the bomb crutch is correct, and the main undercarriage doors are also correct for the Skua.
 So this is by far and away the best model representation of the Skua out there.
-Only two errors are left.
+Only two very minor errors are left.
 First is the inclusion of a solid bulkhead between the rear cockpit and the fuel tanks; just leave it out, Second is the position of the small undercarriage cover plate when the u/c is extended (section "B" in the diagram in the notes above).

 Above, the Box art for the "Silver" Wings version of the Special Hobby 1/72 kit.
+This is by far the best choice for building an accurate representation of a Skua "out of the box".
+Well done Special Hobby!.

 A comprehensive article on building the 1/72 scale Special Hobby Skua written by Brian Derbyshire appeared in the May 2018 edition of "Scale Aircraft Modelling".